BL4nk19/portfolio-2024/README.md

 ## 🚧 Status: Work in Progress

-This project is a continuous work in progress, aimed at honing my front-end development skills.
+This project is a continuous work in progress, aimed at learning front-end development skills.
 As a designer transitioning into dev work, I am committed to learning by doing — improving with every commit.

 ---